×

 3. The Subjunctive Mood

-The subjunctive mood—or Konjunktiv II as it’s called in German—is a mood used to express a hypothesis, a wish, something unreal or a regret.
+The subjunctive mood is known as Konjunktiv II in German (Konjunktiv I is a very different grammatical matter).
+The subjunctive is a mood used to express a hypothesis, a wish, something unreal or a regret.

 For example:

-Ich würde es machen.
-(I would do it.)
+Ich würde es nicht machen.
+(I would not do it.)
 [Regret]

 Er würde den Film sehen.
 (He would see the movie.)
-[Wish]
+[Hypothesis]

 Wir würden gern einkaufen gehen.
 (We would like to go shopping.)
 [Wish]